 Walkerburn is a small Scottish Borders community on the A72 between

 Peebles and Galashiels.
 The village has about 450 homes and a population

 of over 650 permanent residents.
 It is set amidst the stunningly beautiful Tweed

-Valley, has a village shop/Post Office, a coffee shop, a primary school
+Valley, has a village shop/Post Office, an excellent coffee shop (Caberston

 and a number of local businesses in the old mill buildings.